eclipse-vertx/vertx-codegen/README.md

 ## Data objects

-A data object is a type of which can be converted to a Json type and that is known to codegen.
+A _Data object_ is a type that can be converted back and forth to a Json type.

-There are two ways to use data objects in a code generated API, either as a `@DataObject` annotated POJO or as a json codec type.

-### Json codec data objects
+You can declare data objects by:

+* Defining a `io.vertx.core.spi.json.JsonCodec` for it
+* Or annotating the type itself with `@DataObject`

+==== Json codecs

-A json codec for type `T` is a concrete class that implements the interface `JsonCodec<T, J>`, where `J` could be:
+A json codec for type `T` is a concrete class that implements the interface `JsonCodec<T, J>`, where `J` can be:

 * `JsonArray` or `JsonObject`
 * `Number`
 * `String`
 * `Boolean`

-You can create such data object using a json codec class, you must provide a `public static final [JsonCodecType] INSTANCE`
+If you want to use a `JsonCodec`, you need to declare a `public static final [JsonCodecType] INSTANCE` field in the codec class to expose the codec instance.

-To mark a type as a data object in your package , you need to declare the codec in `@ModuleGen` annotation in `package-info.java` file, e.g.:
+You need to declare the codec class in the `@ModuleGen` annotation of the `package-info.java` file, e.g.:

 ```java
 @ModuleGen(